-This is something I’ve struggled with for decades.
-In the family and environment I grew up in, you took what you wanted and any vulnerabilities you showed, were attacked relentlessly.
+Getting my needs met is something I’ve struggled with for decades.
+In the family environment I grew up in, you took what you wanted.
+And any vulnerabilities you showed were attacked relentlessly.
 Not a nurturing setting.
 It seemed that no matter what I did for my family, it was never enough.
 Nobody ever thanked anybody for the things we did for one another and when we did do something to help another out, we acted as though we were being asked too much of.
 In short, we acted like martyrs.

 Actually, the term martyr was used liberally in our family.
 To think back on the ways we treated each other now makes me feel a little sick.
-Even the smallest need expressed was met with resentment in the cruelest sense of the word.
-Asking for anything from my family felt like you had just asked them to sacrifice what was most precious to them and in turn making you feel as though you couldn’t have wronged them in a more violating way.
+Even the smallest needs expressed was met with resentment in the cruelest sense of the word.
+Asking for anything from my family felt like you had just asked them to sacrifice what was most precious to them.
+And in turn making you feel as though you couldn’t have wronged them in a more violating way.
 It was an intense and confusing experience to say the least.

 So what does this have to do with being able to speak up for yourself?
-For me, it has a lot to do with the conditioning that was happening in the subtext of my familial relationships growing up.
+For me, it has a lot to do with the conditioning that was happening in the subtext of my familial relationships.
 And this set against the backdrop of my trauma, has shaped the ways I’m able to ask for my needs to be met by others.
-Let me show you what I mean by starting from the beginning.
+Let me show you what I mean by starting in the beginning.

 When Your Family Turns Their Back on You